Policies

 Composition Recommendations

-A common policy composition ordering might place a Fallback as the outer-most policy, followed by a CachePolicy, a RetryPolicy or HedgePolicy, a CircuitBreaker or RateLimiter, a Bulkhead, and a Timeout as the inner-most policy:
+A common policy composition ordering might place a Fallback as the outer-most policy, followed by a CachePolicy, a RetryPolicy or HedgePolicy, a CircuitBreaker, AdaptiveLimiter, AdaptiveThrottler or RateLimiter, a Bulkhead, and a Timeout as the inner-most policy:

 That said, it really depends on how the policies are being used, and different compositions make sense for different use cases.

-All policies are safe to reuse across different executions.
-While some policies are stateless, others such as Circuit Breaker, Rate Limiter, and Bulkhead are stateful, and are specifically meant to be shared across different executions that access the same resources.
+All policies are safe to share across different executions.
+While some policies such as Retry Policy stateless, others such as Circuit Breaker, Adaptive Limiter, Adaptive Throttler, Rate Limiter, and Bulkhead are stateful, and are meant to be shared across different executions that access the same resources.

 Supported Policies